 Now available for pre-order: When the Sheikh met the King: The complete oral history of Michael Jackson’s bizarre, secretive year in Bahrain through this Amazon link (release date January 11, 2022).

 Read a riveting excerpt from the book published in The Guardian here.

 Motez spent his formative years in New York City obsessing about the Yankees and Giants.
 He subsequently lived in Kuwait, Boston and New Orleans before settling in London during the heyday of Cool Britannia.
 Motez earned an MBA from Tulane University and was a new media / tech industry investor before turning his focus to journalism.
 He also holds a BA in Mathematics and Computer Science from Boston University and an MA in International Journalism from City University in London.
-A front-row Arsenal season ticket holder, Motez can sometimes be spotted chatting with Mesut Ozil during corners.
+A front-row Arsenal season ticket holder, Motez can sometimes be spotted chatting with Martin Odegaard during corners.

-Motez released his first book "Beating the NBA: Tales From a Frugal Fan" in 2013, and is currently working on his second book, "Athletes Who Rock!
-Achieving Stardom in Music and Sports over Just one Lifetime."
-(The top photo shows Motez (left) interviewing Swiss Olympian snowboarder Pat Burgener for the book in Manhattan Beach, California.)
+Motez released his first book Beating the NBA: Tales From a Frugal Fan in 2013, and is set to release his second book, Athletes Who Rock!
+Achieving Greatness in Music and Sports over One Lifetime (Cranthorpe Millner Publishers, 2021 -- the top photo shows Motez (left) interviewing Swiss Olympian snowboarder Pat Burgener for the book in Manhattan Beach, California).

-Awards and nominations:
+Awards and Nominations

-In 2015 Motez was nominated for a Sports Media Pearl Award for his article "Wimbledon: Below the top 10, a life of budget dwellings and last-minute deals."
+2015 Sports Media Pearl Award nomination for Wimbledon: Below the top 10, a life of budget dwellings and last-minute deals.
+(CNN.com)